Pittsburgh Israel Innovation

 In his role as Executive Director of 412×972 Pittsburgh Israel Innovation Inc — Gal designs services to connect Pittsburgh and Israeli businesses, assists these businesses in structuring ongoing business relations, and manages relationships with partner organizations and funders.

 Gal has spent over a decade turning around distressed Israeli middle-market industrial companies.
 Since 2015 he has spent time starting up and advising tech companies.
 Gal specializes in business development, business planning, and sales.
-Gal developed expertise in Robotics business development, was and is still involved in dozens of deployments of various robotics technology developments and deployments in Israel and around the world.
+Gal developed expertise in Robotics business development, was and is still involved in dozens of deployments of various robotics technology developments in Israel and around the world.

 Director of strategic partnerships, and our boots on the ground in Pittsburgh, Dror supports productive dialogue and genuine connections between needs and solutions.
 He develops partnerships to promote efforts in a variety of areas, including well being and sustainability in education, healthcare and the workplace.